ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

-aka probability of 2 out of 100 machines failing look at this video for reference: https://www.youtube.com/watch?v=ZA4JkHKZM50&ab_channel=3Blue1Brown
+aka probability of 2 out of 100 machines failing look at this video for reference: https://www.youtube.com/watch?v=ZA4JkHKZM50&ab_channel=3Blue1Brown probability density function (PDF) , the stuff you learned in discrete math and probability and random processes, can be used in this project

 I'll be using streamlit.io to build the data app for the manager as well The link will be in the expectation.txt file